simonratner/node-encrypted-attr/README.md

 This is designed to protect you from leaking sensitive user data under very specific scenarios:

-* Full database dump
+* Full data dump
     * Misplaced unencrypted backups
     * Compromised database host
-* Partial database dump
+* Partial data dump
     * Query injection via unsanitized input

 Specifically, this does *not* provide any protection in cases of a compromised